Badge

 How does the company identify the attack vectors used in incidents ?

-Identification of Attack Vectors: The company identifies the attack vectors used in incidents through Unpatched and decommissioned server.
+Identification of Attack Vectors: The company identifies the attack vectors used in incidents through Unpatched and decommissioned server and GCKey service and CRA accounts.

 Impact of the Incidents